Instructional Design: Digital Video As Content

 Goal: To help students “think like a historian” and what it means to approach history through the lens of primary documents now made available with the addition of technology.

-Reflection: The analysis of these visual communication assets benefits from adding primary sources.
-This hands-on empathetic approach to history helps the students connect the past to the present.
+Reflection: Adding primary sources benefits the analysis of these visual communication assets.
+This hands-on, empathetic approach to history helps the students connect the past to the present.

 Feedback